 radiating amazement at “perfect” not looking like I

 imagined.
 I had a dog, chasing after me on a string.

 I had a dog that was a ball, no chance to get hurt, fall.

 our walks a distant memory.

 Writing has become my American life since 9/11 when I wrote my first story: “The Power of Prayer” that was chosen to be published by Goose River Press, in 2018, yet, resulted in my own inspirational book, (with pictures).
-Reading this inspiring memoir as an Anthology in poetry and short stories, about the school of life, courage and adventure, believe in fate, joy, heartache and resilience and — love, may evoke feelings about what love is — can be — or, simply help someone to believe in love and trust.
-Stories and poems about a belief something extra ordinary is possible, — inspiration laced with love.
+Reading this memoir about the school of life as an anthology in poetry and short stories, about courage and adventure, belief in fate, joy, heartache and resilience and — love, may evoke feelings about what love is — can be — or simply help someone to believe in love and trust.
+Stories and poems about a belief in something extraordinary is possible — inspiration laced with love.

-The dynamics of my writing world include: Stories and Poetry published in five Goose River Anthologies 2014 – 2018, available on Amazon or Goose River Press, Waldoboro Maine, Loose Mousse Publishing, ABSOLOOSE volume 1 and 2, choice collections of poetry, and Living Springs Publishing, “Stories Through The Ages Baby Boomers Plus 2019.”
+The dynamics of my writing world include: Stories and Poetry published in six Goose River Anthologies 2014 – 2020, available on Amazon or Goose River Press, Waldoboro Maine.
+Loose Mousse Publishing, ABSOLOOSE volume 1 and 2, choice collections of poetry, and Living Springs Publishing, “Stories Through The Ages Baby Boomers Plus 2019.”

-Winnings of Poetry and Writing contests and, my great love for Soccer the world calls Football: Articles published, in USA Today’s Sports section.
-Letters to FIFA, the ex-President Sepp Blatter (and his answers), involving changes to Soccer/Football rules, with many fan’s signatures from all over the world.
+Winnings of Poetry and Writing contests and, my great love for Soccer the world calls Football: Articles published, even in USA Today’s Sports section.
+Letters to FIFA, the ex-President Sepp Blatter (and his answer), involving changes to Soccer/Football rules, (some now implemented) with many fans’ signatures from all over the world I collected.